 Most SBC churches I know have in their bylaws a statement that divorce disqualifies a church member from being considered as a pastor or a deacon.
-I’m suggesting we need to start believing God’s word and quit making divorce the unpardonable sin.
+I’m suggesting we need to start asking what does the bible say about divorce — then believing God’s word and quit making divorce the unpardonable sin.

 The qualifications for deacons are found in I Timothy 3:8-13.
 Verse 12 says, “Husband of one wife.”
 The “one wife” business, of course, has been interpreted in a dozen ways, everything from a deacon must be married (no unmarried person, whether single or widowed, can be a deacon), to no divorced person at all (no matter how many years ago and what kind of record of faithfulness you have achieved over the decades; sorry, Charlie!), to no in a polygamous relationship, and so forth.
 On a related subject, some churches have women deacons because, while verse 11 says “the women also”—traditionally interpreted to mean wives of deacons—no similar statement is given in I Timothy 3:1-7 where qualifications for pastors are found.
 If verse 11 refers to the deacons’ wives there should be something earlier about pastors’ wives.
 But there isn’t.
 So many a church has decided verse 11 is referring to women deacons.
 (Argue all you wish, but Paul is not here to tell us what he had in mind.)

 The point is: Since these verses are not clear, faithful brothers and sisters in Christ interpret them in various ways.
 So, why then do our churches so consistently insist that I Timothy 3:12 prohibits a divorced person from becoming a deacon?